bravesoftdz/freepascal.lazarus/README.md

-# Free Pascal Compiler and Lazarus git mirror
+# Free Pascal Compiler and Lazarus mirror
 A daily mirror of the Free Pascal Compiler and Lazaurs trunk sources